hcloud-talos/terraform-hcloud-talos/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ### Hetzner Cloud

+> [!TIP]
+> If you don't have a Hetzner account yet, you are welcome to use this [Hetzner Cloud Referral Link](https://hetzner.cloud/?ref=6Q6Q6Q6Q6Q6Q) to claim 20€ credit and support
+> this project.

 - Create a new project in the Hetzner Cloud Console
 - Create a new API token in the project